silyas12/IT1025IlyasSidra/Lab 5/readme.md

 * In your own words explain the difference between cloud computing and virtualization

+ While Virtualization is a technology , cloud computing is an environment.
+It's an application based software infrastructure that stores data on remote server which can be accessed through the internet.
+User can access data stored in the Cloud using an internet browser or cloud computing software.
 * Explain how a network administrator could move from virtualization to cloud computing?

+  Admin would have to create a cloud by pooling virtual resources together, orchestrating them using management and automation software, and creating a self-service portal for users.
 # Conclusion